Prior to your session, please take the time to think about your self-care needs.

 I’m simply a facilitator of your body’s amazing ability to heal itself.

-When combined with a consistent self-care routine of good nutrition, quality sleep, regular exercise, and additional stress management (e.g., meditation, yoga, or spiritual practice), massage can be a life changing gift to yourself that has long lasting effects.
+When combined with a consistent self-care routine of individualized nutrition, quality sleep, consistent movement, and additional stress management (e.g., mindfulness and moments of quiet throughout your day), manual therapy can be a life changing gift to yourself that has long lasting effects.

-I encourage you to try a session with many different practitioners until you find YOUR massage therapist(s).
-Each massage therapist possesses a unique skill set and personality.
+I encourage you to try a session with many different practitioners and modalities until you find what works best for YOU.
+Each practitioner possesses a unique skill set and personality.

 I’m straightforward and honest (sometimes to a fault).
 I put my heart into my work.
 I do my best to listen to your requests and preferences, but I rely on you to tell me if I’m not getting something right.
 I’m very skilled at what I do, but sometimes that isn’t enough.
-If I refer you to a different practitioner (e.g., a personal trainer, acupuncturist, other bodyworker), in many cases it just means that I think their work combined with mine will yield the best outcomes.
+If I refer you to a different practitioner (e.g., a personal trainer, acupuncturist, chiropractor), in many cases it just means that I think their work combined with mine will support your healing process.

 You are the boss when it comes to your body.

 Please let me know if the pressure isn’t right, if it’s too cold or too hot, if you need a pillow, if you’d like me to stop or change my technique, etc. I realize these things can change from moment to moment, so yes, please let me know as soon as the thought pops into your head.